Shuzhengz/TritonHacks-Python_Hard/Documentations/opencv.md

 ### Challenge:

 Using OpenCV’s various methods of feature detection, you will identify the features that are present in the photos that the AVHC took.
-You will then extract these features and generate separate smaller images that your computer can handle.
+You will then extract these features and plot out smaller regions for your computer to handle.

 Through this challenge, you will learn about haar cascade and how to use some of the libraries in OpenCV's python port

-<h4> The code shown below are just the general guidance on how your code should look, but variable names and other things
+<h3> Important: The code shown below are just the general guidance on how your code should look, but variable names and
-have been altered, so your program will not work if you just copy and paste everything! </h4>
+other things have been altered, so your program will not work if you just copy and paste everything! </h3>

 ## Requirements: